jvde-github/AIS-catcher-docs/docs/usage/json-configuration.md

 ## Configuration Keys

 Configuration keys are grouped below by purpose.
+The complete list of keys the managed hub edits, with types, defaults and ranges, is on [Configuration Keys](../references/config-keys.md).

 ### General Overview